hakai-no-kami/ROSCH/docs/README.tool.md

 # Using Tool

-All functions in ROSCH need configuration file wrote by YAML.
+All functions in ROSCH need a configuration file wrote by YAML.
-__Tool__ creates stationery files described informations required for each function, automatically.
+__Tool__ creates stationery files in any format, automatically.
-Then, `$(TOPDIR)` represents your top working directory.
+$(TOPDIR) represents your top working directory.
 ## 1. How to Install

 ```sh